epfl-ml4ed/bias-at-a-second-glance/data/README.md

 **Note (23.09.2022):** Data will be released in the coming weeks.

-Data files can be downloaded from this [form](data/) and are released under a non-commercial license.
+Data files can be downloaded by filling out this [form](https://forms.gle/SCqRuJG6PDN9bcdt5) and are released under a non-commercial license.
 Place the files directly in this folder (`\data`).

 The five provided files are:
 - `reviews_2015.csv`